-Col. Teresa A. Quick is Vice Commander, Air Force Life Cycle Management Center (AFLCMC), Wright-Patterson Air Force Base, Ohio.
-As one of five Air Force Materiel Command centers, AFLCMC is responsible for total life-cycle management of all aircraft, engines, munitions, and electronic systems.
+Colonel Teresa A. Quick is Vice Commander, Air Force Life Cycle Management Center (AFLCMC), Wright-Patterson Air Force Base, Ohio.
+As one of six Air Force Materiel Command centers, AFLCMC is responsible for total life-cycle management of all aircraft, engines, munitions, and electronic systems.

 In her previous assignment, Colonel Quick was the Director of Staff, Air Force Life Cycle Management Center, Wright-Patterson Air Force Base, Ohio.
 Her responsibilities included overseeing the center’s daily staff operations encompassing 26,000 personnel across 77 locations worldwide.

 Colonel Quick received her commission upon graduating as a distinguished graduate from the ROTC program at Rensselaer Polytechnic Institute, N.Y.
-A career acquisition officer, her other materiel-related assignments include program management at the F-22 Program Office, Armstrong Laboratory, F-35 Joint Strike Fighter Program office, and F-16 Program Office.
-Colonel Quick was also a Senior Materiel Leader for the B-1/B-52 Division.
-She also has commanded at the squadron level.
+A career acquisition officer, her other materiel-related assignments include program management at the F-22 Program Office, the Laboratory, F-35 Joint Strike Fighter Program office, and F-16 Program Office.
+Colonel Quick has commanded at the squadron level and was also a Senior Materiel Leader for the B-1/B-52 Division.
+She assumed her current position in June 2014.

 1988 Bachelor of Science, Industrial Engineering, Rensselaer Polytechnic Institute, Troy, N.Y.